-Our nationals are held over a weekend with Saturday being an optional practice day which starts at 9am and the track shuts at 6pm (track dependant).
+Our nationals are held over a weekend with Saturday being an optional practice day which starts at 9am and the track shuts at 6pm (track dependent).
 On the Sunday we have a drivers briefing at 8:30 to address any safety concerns and the time table for the day.
-After the briefing we then go into a round of practice in heat order consisting of 10 minutes of duration.
-Next up is four rounds of qualifying heats with a 2 minute warm up to enable you to get your engine up to temperature and your tyres bedded in which then rolls in to the 5 minute qualification heat.
+After the briefing we then go into a round of practice in heat order of 6 minutes of duration.

+Next up is four rounds of qualifying heats with a 2 minute warm up to enable you to get your engine up to temperature and your tyres bedded in which then rolls into the qualification heats.
 Your fastest round of qualifying will allocate your spot in the final.
-The finals are of 10 cars in each heat so the top ten go into the A final then the next ten will go into the B and so on.
-The finals range from a 20 minute C final, 25 minute B and up to a 45 minute A.
+The finals are normally of 10 cars in each, so the top ten go into the 30 minute A Final then the next ten will go into the B and so on.
+All other finals will be 25 minutes long.